When it comes to bow ties, there are just too many styles and choices to deal with. It applies the same to first-time and seasoned buyers.

 The perfect bow does take practice to tie.
 It might be easy; however, it still requires repetition.

-Unlike regular clip-on ties (which are already considered bad), a good pre-tied bow tie is just not something that isn’t worth considering.
+Still, unlike regular clip-on ties (which are always considered bad), a good pre-tied bow tie is just not something that isn’t worth considering.

 When to Wear Bow Ties

 Black or white-tie events are occasions when bow ties are mandatory.
 But these aren’t the only dress code events where a bow tie may be found useful.

 Again, black-tie and white-tie events are the epitome of formal events, such as state dinners and high-end balls.

 These occasions, more or less, demand that your bow tie is pure silk.
 Also, check that the texture matches the lapel of your tuxedo jacket.

 Black tie events call for black bow ties and include evenings at the opera and formal dinners.
 Again, match the texture of your pure silk bow tie to the tuxedo’s lapel.